-Bills, Allen to put off talks if no deal done by next week
+Bills, Allen to put off talks if no deal done by season

 “We’ll see here soon.
 We’re in August, so I’d say we’re down to a few weeks to either get this done or delay it, and try it again in 2022,” he said.
 “Hopefully, we can get something done this year.
 But if not, we’ll be excited.
 Josh knows.
 He and I have had great conversations this spring and summer about it.”

 The Bills bought themselves time on negotiations in May when they picked up the fifth-year option — worth nearly $23 million — of Allen’s contact.
-The fifth year of the contracts is guaranteed, though the Bills can renegotiate the deal as part of a contract extension.
+The fifth year of the contract is guaranteed, though the Bills can renegotiate the deal as part of an extension.

 Allen has earned a significant raise following a breakthrough season in which he set numerous franchise passing and scoring records in leading Buffalo to win its first AFC East title since 1995 and make its deepest playoff run in 27 years.
 Buffalo’s season ended with a loss to Kansas City in the AFC championship game.

-Note: This story has been corrected to Beane saying he’ll suspend talks before the start of the regular season instead of the start of the preseason.